 Panhellenic Council is the governing body of the sororities at Drury University.
 Panhellenic Council promotes excellence in academics, community and campus involvement, and sisterhood.
 The council represents all women affiliated with sororities at Drury University.
-The council is comprised of five executive officers and four delegates, one representing each sorority at Drury University.
+The council is composed of six executive officers and four delegates, one representing each sorority at Drury University.

-Spring 2019 meetings will take place every Wednesday evening at 8 p.m. in the Student Activities Office.
+Spring 2024 meetings will take place every first and third Thursday at 4:30 p.m. in the Hoblit Suite.

 Drury seeks to encourage serious moral thinking by its students and to provide an atmosphere of freedom in which moral autonomy can be developed.
 Students and student organizations are expected to observe minimum standards of conduct designated to ensure maximum freedom for all.
 They are subject to discipline if one or more of the Drury University policies, guidelines, or codes of conduct are violated.